EnzeXu/ATN_Alpha/README.md

-ATN_Auto
+ATN_Alpha
 ===========================
-This document is the description of work for ATN_Auto
+This document is the description of work for ATN_Alpha

 ****